505 Van Ness Avenue, San Francisco, California

 Puc(k)sters Club Achieved "Presidents Distinguished" Status in 2019, 2020, 2021 and 2022 which is the highest level of excellence recognized by Toastmasters International

 Puc(K)sters Meetings Are Open to All

 A Warm Welcome from Puc(k)sters Toastmasters

-After our hybrid meeting on the last Thursday of the month, join us for Happy Hour in San Francisco starting at 5 PM!
+Join us for Happy Hour in San Francisco starting at 5 PM every other month!

 I visited a handful of clubs and couldn’t decide which to join.
 I ended up meeting a friend, who works for the PUC.
 When I told her I had visited the Puc(K)sters club, she said “That’s a group of really nice people.”
 That was the clincher for me and I have found it in spades.
 I like how the club has high standards, but is not uptight about how they go about things.
 I like the diversity in our club and how we have long-term members, who lend a lot of support to the newer members.
 We laugh a lot and really like each other.
 Gretchen Thometz

 I joined Puc(K)sters Toastmasters club eight years ago.
 Being a member, but most importantly, an officer has helped me enrich my communication, presentation, and leadership skills.
 I was afraid of public speaking, like everyone else, but being a member gave me the opportunity to practice with genial fellow Toastmasters.
 I enjoy preparing for a speech and delivering it, but even more so getting feedback from a receptive group.
 I have learned to practice thinking on my feet by participating in the Table Topics speech program, which is a spontaneous speech from 1 to 2 minutes on a surprise topic.
 I also have strengthened my communication and interpersonal skills with my family and friends.
 Carmen Rocha